 Pythagoreans were interested in philosophy, but especially in music and mathematics, two ways of making order out of chaos.
 Music is noise that makes sense, and mathematics is rules for how the world works.

 Pythagoras himself is best known for proving that the Pythagorean Theorem was true.
-The Sumerians, two thousand years earlier, already knew that it was generally true, and they used it in their measurements, but Pythagoras is said to have proved that it would always be true.
-We don't really know whether it was Pythagoras that proved it, because there's no evidence for it until the time of Euclid, but that's the tradition.
+The Sumerians and Egyptians, two thousand years earlier, already knew that the Pythagorean Theorem was generally true, and they used it in their measurements, but Pythagoras is said to have proved that it would always be true.
+We don't really know whether it was Pythagoras that proved it, because there's no evidence for it until the time of Euclid, several hundred years later, but that's the tradition.
 Some people think that the proof must have been written around the time of Euclid, instead.

 What's Your Angle, Pythagoras?
 A Math Adventure, by Julie Ellis and Phyllis Hornung (2004).
 For teens.

 Pythagoras and the Pythagoreans: A Brief History, by Charles Kahn (2001).